 Then, he just copies all those packets to his laptop, and from them, can re-assemble/decipher them at will to get whatever info you may have transmitted while checking that email when you should’ve been screenwriting.

-I can’t believe how many trusting citizens get up from their computers, top off their coffee at the counter waaay across the room, or hit the head, leaving their goodies sitting at a Starbuck’s table.
+I can’t believe how many trusting citizens get up from their computers, top off their coffee at the counter way across the room, or hit the bathroom, leaving their goodies sitting at a Starbucks table.

 Wallets, cell phones, keys.
 Some have left screaming babies and have never returned.
 (I’m starting a tribe of warrior orphans.
 Inquire within.)

-I suppose they’re thinking “Hey, that barista making $11/hour will surely deter any would-be purloiner, right?”
+I suppose they’re thinking “Hey, that barista making $X/hour will surely deter any would-be criminal/thiefy-type/purloiner, right?”

 Welp, for my money, I don’t place bets like that.
-If the barista was making $16-$20/hr, had a gun, wore a badge, and did a couple tours in Iraq, I still wouldn’t trust my $1200 laptop to the consumer wilds of Starbucks.
 Humanity is ugly.
 Have you seen the video of the guy who got stabbed on the street, and laid there dying while a bunch of pedestrians passed by and didn’t bother to help?
 It’s now a major motion picture.

 Times are tough, but they’ve always been tough for the majority of screenwriters.
 If you lose your laptop, chances are, you probably can’t afford to replace it right away.

 And, if it’s damaged to the point where you can’t get data off of it, and you have no backups… (and please tell me you have backups.) …then there goes your script.
 Heck, there goes your life, for most of us.